Get to Know Us Better

 In her spare time, Caroline enjoys going on road trips, watching movies, and playing games with friends and family.

-Sarah is a licensed member of the Virginia Board of Speech-Language Pathologists and Audiologists.
-She graduated with her Masters in Speech and Hearing Sciences from George Washington University.
+Megan is a licensed member of the Virginia Board of Speech-Language Pathologists and Audiologists.
+She graduated with her master’s in Speech and Hearing Sciences from The University of North Carolina at Chapel Hill and her bachelor’s in Psychology from North Carolina State University.

 Sara Dada M.H.
 Sc., CCC-SLP

 Sara is a certified member of the American Speech and Hearing Association (ASHA) and licensed member of the Virginia Board of Speech-Language Pathologists and Audiologists.
 Sara graduated with a Master’s of Health & Science from the University of Toronto in 2007 and started her career as a private practitioner in Canada working with a focus on early intervention and preschool screenings.
 She moved to the U.S. in 2010 and continued in the field as a full-time school Speech-Language Pathologist with a focus on individuals with Autism at the preschool and elementary level.
 In 2014, she moved to the secondary level and continues to enjoy addressing the needs of students with Autism, focusing on social skills and increasing functional communication, using augmentative and assistive technology.
 In addition, she provides services in the areas of articulation, fluency, pragmatics, and receptive/expressive language skills for her students.
 She has completed continuing education courses in “Fluency Shaping Techniques”, “Hanen Program-It Takes Two to Talk”, “PROMPT introduction”, Kaufman, and PECS level I and II.
 She has recently started working part-time back in the private sector field and enjoys working with a variety of ages and speech and language needs.